platformsh/platformsh-docs/sites/upsun/src/create-apps/_index.md

 {{< note title="PHP specifics" theme="info" >}}

-Unlike other runtimes most PHP applications do not have a start command.
+Unlike other runtimes, most PHP applications do not have a start command.
 There is a daemon running configured to work automatically with the web server.
 More often than not there will be a single entry-point a "front-controller".
 In the case of PHP the `passthru` property is a string with the location of the front-controller rather than a boolean.

 {{< /note >}}

 The following example shows a setup for a PHP app with comments to explain the settings.

+{{< codetabs >}}

++++
+title=Single-runtime image
++++

 ```yaml {configFile="app"}
 applications: